nikitakesharwani/React-learning-lab/README.md

-Actual DOM - the elements we see in developer tool Diff Algorithm - finds the difference between 2 virtual DOM, updted and previous virtual DOM createBrowserRouter - for creating route configuration RouterProvider - that help in routing page react-router-dom - library to creating routing
+Actual DOM - the elements we see in developer tool Diff Algorithm - finds the difference between 2 virtual DOM, updted and previous virtual DOM createBrowserRouter - for creating route configuration RouterProvider Component - that help in routing page react-router-dom - library to creating routing
+Outlet Component - to place a page route dynamically Link Component - to create navigation

 # Hooks Learned